cculver831/343Project1/ReadMe.txt

 External Requirements:HTML, Javascript, Node, Express.

-Setup and Installation: None
+Setup and Installation: Run the HTML file

 Sample Invocation & Results:(Type x, expect y)

 Features:

 Known Bugs:
+    10 commits total for

 Instructions: To make this work: Save anything you want to make a respository of in the MyApp folder.
-	      If new folders/ files appear DONT DELETE THEM, also dont dekete anything in this folder, everything is crucial in order to work.
+	      If new folders/ files appear DONT DELETE THEM, also dont delete anything in this folder, everything is crucial in order to work.